 - Youth Development in Football Manager – Player Pathway

-For me youth development in FM20 is what keeps the game alive; certainly at Stade Rennais where we seem to get Golden Generation after Golden Generation!
-What’s more is we’re now seeing the fruits of our labour by having a first team squad consist of 50% Academy Players while still winning titles.
+For me youth development in Football Manager is what keeps the game alive; certainly at Stade Rennais where we seem to get Golden Generation after Golden Generation!
+What’s more, is we’re now seeing the fruits of our labour by having a first-team squad consist of 50% Academy Players while still winning titles.